alevchuk/minibank/scripts/REMEDIATION.md

 # Remediation

+The following is implemented in a python scrip as a stand-alone single file with no dependencies: https://github.com/alevchuk/minibank/blob/master/scripts/remediation.py

 ## Issues and Cause

 CPU at 100%.
 In this state, LND times out when trying to generate or list invoices over RPC.
 See issue https://github.com/lightningnetwork/lnd/issues/3370 open since Aug 2019.
 LND `go` seems to be stuck in GC / Malloc for the ZMQ.